• Biography

 Poirier

-Drawing from a wide range of tropical riddims and urban electro, the power of Montreal-based DJ/producer Poirier’s bass blasts through any flimsy attempt to classify his music.
-Pinpointing the bits and pieces of dancehall beats, soca energy and electronic intensity is futile in the face of Poirier’s dance-driven creativity and air horn-worthy excitement.
-This is a man who just understands what works in the dance.
+Drawing from a wide range of warm riddims and electronic music, the power of Montréal-based musician/DJ/producer Poirier’s blasts through any flimsy attempt to classify his music.
+Inspired by the afro house scene, the reggae/dancehall beats and the electronic intensity, this is a man who just understands what works in the dance.
+He has no boundaries giving the massive what it wants, yet providing a musical education in what it needs.

-Poirier’s signature skill of effortlessly linking disparate genres has led to worldwide collaborations with MCs and DJs from global hip hop, soca, grime, dancehall, booty bass, and much more.
-Electro sensations Crookers, dancehall veteran Burro Banton, the ever-eclectic dj/rupture, London’s tough gyal Warrior Queen, and Trinidadian soca master Mr Slaughter have all connected with Poirier, as well as longtime collaborators Face-T, Boogat and MC Zulu.
+Poirier’s signature skill of effortlessly linking disparate genres has led to worldwide collaborations with MCs and DJs.
+Electro genius Machinedrum, club wizards Crookers, dancehall veterans Red Fox and Burro Banton, tough gyals Warrior Queen and Natalie Storm have all connected with Poirier, as well as longtime collaborators Face-TBoogat and MC Zulu.

 Poirier Poirier